JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

 \subsection{Rest-Frame Optical Emission Lines in $z\gtrsim7$ Galaxies}

-The CEERS NIRSpec observations provide the first large sample of rest-frame optical lines in the reionization era.
 In this section, we characterize the rest-frame optical line ratios and discuss what they tell us about the ionized gas properties of our spectroscopic sample.
+The reader is also directed to a variety of other papers on the rest-frame optical lines in the reionization era \citep[e.g.,][]{ArrabalHaro2023,Bunker2023,Cameron2023,Fujimoto2023,Hsiao2023,Jung2023,Larson2023,Mascia2023,Nakajima2023,Sanders2023a,Sanders2023b,Saxena2023a,Saxena2023b}.
 Our primary interest is in the nature of the galaxies in the CEERS spectroscopic sample, with a particular focus on those with Ly$\alpha$ emission (which we will come back to discuss in Section~\ref{sec:lae} and Section~\ref{sec:discussion}).
 A detailed examination of the ionized gas properties of the general population at $z\gtrsim7$ is beyond the scope of the current study and will eventually require deeper data that is less biased to strong [O~{ III}] emitters.
 In what follows, we first consider the gas properties implied by photoionization model fits.
 We then quantify the rest-frame optical line ratios of our sample, comparing to galaxies at lower redshifts.